prebid/prebid-server/docs/endpoints/openrtb2/amp.md

 ## Sample response

 The response contains only the targeting key/value pairs produced in the auction.
+See [Prebid documentation](http://prebid.org/adops.html) for more detail on the targeting keys and how they are used in Prebid.
 This includes the key/values for cached ads.
 The creative delivered in response to the prebid demand must be able to refernce the cache in order to pull the ad, as AMP/RTC does not allow for transmitting the ad to the creative through the RTC response.
 A sample RTC response is shown below: